Skip to content

 STAGE 3 #sundayshakeout

-After Saturday night’s Deep-Sea Jamboree, Stage 2.5, Sunday’s Stage 3 is a short shakeout.
+After Saturday night’s Stage 2.5, Sunday’s Stage 3 is a short shakeout.
 The 10 kilometre loop heads south east towards Drupkelderkop, without the exertion of summiting the peak before dropping into the Grobbelaars river valley.
 Running up river the course resembles a school cross-country circuit, through a poplar grove, before tracing the foot of a craggy cliff back towards De Hoek.
 A low but steady gradient provides the final 500 metre drag uphill, making for the ideal place to sprint for the final finish line.
 Across the line, Biogen recovery drinks and Bavaria non-alcoholic beers, complete the weekend’s festivities.